tarantool/doc/doc/book/box/box_session.rst

     ..
 WARNING::

-        If a trigger always results in an error, it may become impossible to connect to the server to reset it.
+        If a trigger always results in an error, it may become impossible to connect to a server to reset it.

 .. _box_session-on_disconnect: